stephcathoh/organization-unbound/src/content/blog/how-we-gather.md

-_The exercises that Marianne referred to in this reflection can be found in [this self-guided session on inscaping](https://organizationunbound.org/wp-content/uploads/2013/11/2-InscapingIntro.pdf).
+_The exercises that Marianne referred to in this reflection can be found in this self-guided session on inscaping.
 It is designed for 2 or more people who work in the same organization to do together._

-.